hallambaker/PHB-Build-Tools/Signing.md

 start the Visual Studio Developer Console.
 This is installed in the Visual Studio start menu folder.

-Note that since the tool runs in the windows systemn directory by default, you will need to cd to a different directory.
+Note that since the tool runs in the windows system directory by default, you will need to cd to a different directory.

 To create a key pair: